 If we cling to our ill fitting hypothesis, the incoming signals create friction, and we trigger prediction error.
 Barrett points out that this second option of stubbornly sticking to the original prediction motivates filtering incoming sensory information so its consistent with the prediction (2017, p.
 64).

 Complexity and Predictive Psychology

-Complexity is a reoccurring topic in many of the articles published here at Flourishing Life Society.
+Complexity is a reoccurring topic in many of the articles published here at Psychology Fanatic.
 When I research a topic, the underlying goal is clarity.
 This requires simplifying.
 However, psychology (well, most everything) does not exist in simplicity.

 Through the commotion and fuss the excited prediction process, emerges a prediction, seemingly instantaneously.
 Barrett warns that “often it’s the prediction that best matches the incoming data, but not always.
 Either way, the winning prediction becomes your action and your sensory experience” (Kindle location 755).

 Our predicting brain constantly is at work to validate or discredit predictions, checking predictions against the sense data coming from the world and interoceptive messages from within.
 As a prediction is validated, our neurons begin firing, integrating incoming sensory data (Kindle location 757).
 We are primed for action.
 Basically, our brains are on-line and motivating action.
 Consequently, we jump out of the way of the moving car before our conscious minds join the predictive party.